robiul-shagor/Imagebloom/README.md

 Image Bloom should (in theory) work in all relevant browsers (ie9+).
 If not, create an issue!
 Thanks!

+### Why do this?

+There are many image preloader or Progressive loader.
+But i can not find any best type of image loader.
+Because many image loader not work correctly.
+And also some HTML validation error.
+So that I decided that an image loader needed for both purpose.
+So i made it.

 ### Who Wrote this?